wpeka/wplegalpages/readme.txt

 - [WP Raffle](https://club.wpeka.com/product/wp-raffle/?utm_source=wporg&utm_medium=wp-legal-pages&utm_campaign=link&utm_content=survey-funnel) - Run giveaways and contests on your WordPress website

 == Official Site ==
-For more information and to take a look at the advanced WP Legal Pages version, visit our website - <a href="http://wplegalpages.com/?utm_source=wporg&utm_campaign=wplegalpages&utm_content=wp-legal-pages-version">WP Legal Pages version</a>.
+For more information and to take a look at the advanced WPLegalPages version, visit our website - <a href="http://wplegalpages.com/?utm_source=wporg&utm_campaign=wplegalpages&utm_content=wp-legal-pages-version">WPLegalPages version</a>.